kp7742/KWhatsApp/README.md

 - Profile Pic Zoom.
 - Clear Recent Emojis.
 - Bubble And Tick Changing.
+- Send message to any WhatsApp number!
+Even if it's not in your contact!!
+- Option to make Phone call instead of WhatsApp call
 - All Hidden Features UnLocked.

 # **Note**: